While GIMP is by far the best free alternative to Photoshop, there are ways to give it even greater functionality, and

 18 Best GIMP Plugins of 2023

 GIMP plugins can be quite varied, with a few classics having disappeared over the years.
-Happily, these have been replaced by some truly impressive pieces of software that are ensuring that GIMP remains a viable alternative to Photoshop and Lightroom when it comes to image processing.
+Happily, these have been replaced by some truly impressive pieces of software that are ensuring that GIMP remains a viable alternative to Photoshop, Lightroom and Luminar AI when it comes to image processing.